-In today’s internet-driven society, almost 4 million Americans work remotely, which totals nearly 3% of the total workforce in the country.
+In today’s internet-driven society, almost 58% of Americans now work remotely at least one day a week.
 This is a growing trend among Western societies, brought on by the ever-present interconnectedness that the internet provides.
 For military, police, and other public service veterans - this is a quality opportunity to showcase their skills on the world wide web.
 Entrepreneurial veterans working in the business field should consider the advantages that being a digital nomad offers, including the ability to make a six-figure salary.

 The traditional philosophy regarding work revolves around the structure of a 9 to 5 job.
 Waking up five days a week and showing up to the same office, for the same amount of time, at the same desk can be draining, and oftentimes leaves employees yearning for a more fulfilling career.
 This trepidation is even more prevalent in veterans who’ve grown accustomed to the unpredictability and constant change of scenery that’s a part of the military experience.
 The digital nomad life offers personal flexibility that an office job simply can’t match.
 Veterans who enjoy the freedom of traveling where they please can still make a lucrative career completely online, without the need to physically be in an office.